rs797045032

 Variant summary

 The NM_000083.3(CLCN1):c.568_569delGGinsTC(p.Gly190Ser) variant causes a missense change involving the alteration of a conserved nucleotide.
 The variant was absent in control chromosomes in GnomAD project.
-Variant has been reported in ClinVar as Likely pathogenic (★★).
-Another nucleotide change resulting in same amino acid change has been previously reported as Likely pathogenicin UniProt.
+The variant is present in control chromosomes in GnomAd MNV project.
+The variant allele was found at a frequency of 0.0000437 in 11 alleles, including 0 homozygotes.
+It is difficult to determine the true allele frequency of this variant because it is of type MNV, and the frequency of such variant types in population databases may be underestimated and unreliable.
+Variant has been reported in ClinVar as Conflicting classifications of pathogenicity (no stars).
 Another variant affecting the same amino acid position, but resulting in a different missense (i.e. G190R) has been classified as Likely pathogenic.

 Frequency